mendix/docker-mendix-buildpack/README.md

 The scheduled events can be configured using environment variable `SCHEDULED_EVENTS`.

 Possible values are `ALL`, `NONE` or a comma separated list of the scheduled events that you would like to enable.
-For example: `ModuleA.ScheduledEvent,ModuleB.OtherScheduledEvent`
+For example: `ModuleA.ScheduledEvent.ModuleB.OtherScheduledEvent`

-Example in a docker run command:
+An example in a docker run command:

 ```
 docker run -it \